 How to find out which fuel should I use?

 To avoid using the wrong fuel, find out which type is right for your car.
 You can usually find this information in the user manual on a label inside the fuel door.

-The Department of Transport recently announced that all fuel pumps are legally required to display new labels, replacing the "unleaded" or "diesel" wording.
+Since September 2019, all fuel pumps are legally required to display new labels, replacing the "unleaded" or "diesel" wording.

 Petrol pumps now display "E5" inside a circle and diesel pumps show "B7" inside a square.